f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> General
 --------------------------

 The **System Settings > General** page allows you to configure Appliance mode for the system controllers.
 Appliance mode is a security feature where all root and bash shell access are disabled.
 A user will only be able to utilize the F5OS CLI when Appliance mode is enabled.
 The page also displays the Systems Operation and Status which includes the Base OS and Service Versions currently running on the system controllers as well as the chassis partitions.
+You can also configure the system hostname, and as of F5OS-C 1.4.0 and later a **Login Banner** and Message of the Day **MOTD Banner** are supported.

 .. image:: images/initial_setup_of_velos_system_controllers/image43.png
   :align: center